 The youth arts and humanities field is extremely competitive.
-There are many different types of organizations doing similar work, but few credible providers with long-term commitments to their communities.
+There are many different types of nonprofit organizations doing similar work, but few credible providers with long-term commitments to their communities.
 KAOFP’s greatest strengths and competitive advantages are our stable and qualified staff, a strong foundation of funding and community support, and a diverse set of programs.

 Our biggest competitors include national non-profits with large budgets for advertising and marketing as well as commercial programs that offer music lessons and creative writing courses which may be more cost-effective than our programs.
-We feel that by focusing on specific areas of creative expression, KAOFP can better serve its communities and differentiate itself from other organizations effectively.
+We feel that by focusing on specific areas of creative expression, KAOFP can better serve its communities and differentiate itself from other nonprofit organizations effectively.